The Best Audition Songs for Honk! – by Character

 Do you have an upcoming audition for Honk!?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for Honk!, broken down by character.

-Since Honk! is a 1990s musical, most of the following songs are from musicals between 1990-2015.
-In addition, the songs below are family-friendly in order to match the style of the show.
+Since Honk! is a 1990s musical, the following songs are from musicals between the 1990s-2010s.
+In addition, the songs below are family-friendly to match the style of the show.

 Please note: This post contains affiliate links.
 This means that if you choose to make a purchase through one of the following links, we may earn a small commission on the sale at no additional cost to you.
 See our disclosure for more info.